Knowledge Hub / What Is Student Loan Default?

 How to Fix a Default on Federal Student Loans

-If you have defaulted on a student loan, it is most likely not feasible to pay the loan off in full to get the loan out of default.
+If you’ve defaulted on a student loan, it’s probably not feasible to pay the loan off in full to get out of default.
 However, you can explore other options to get the loan out of default:

 1. Loan Rehabilitation

-Loan rehabilitation is when you agree in writing to make nine payments within 10 consecutive months to your student loan provider.
+Loan rehabilitation is when you agree in writing to make nine payments on a Direct or FFEL loan within 10 consecutive months to your student loan provider.
 The payment amount required is calculated by your provider and is based on your discretionary income.
 Once you make the required nine payments within 10 months, your loan is considered out of default.

 2. Loan Consolidation

 With this option, you consolidate your defaulted loan(s) into a new Direct Consolidation Loan.
-In order to take advantage of this option, you must agree to pay the Direct Consolidation Loan on an Income-Driven Repayment plan or make three, full, on-time payments to your defaulted loan before you can consolidate.
+In order to take advantage of this option, you must agree to pay the Direct Consolidation Loan on an IDR plan or make three, full, on-time payments to your defaulted loan before you can consolidate.

 Bottom Line

-Paying back your student loans can take work, but you have many options available to find the best repayment plan for you.
-As soon as you are having trouble making payments, seek out help so that you avoid missing or making late payments.
-You can also learn more about what happens when you stop paying student loans.
+Paying back your student loans takes work, but you have many options available to find the best repayment plan for you.
+As soon as you’re having financial trouble, seek out help so you avoid missing or making late payments.